 Remember that this pre-approval is only a soft pull and doesn’t guarantee that you’ll qualify for the card.
 It will, however, give you an idea of which of Citi’s cards you might be able to get.
 It’s a great way to improve your odds for approval and avoid an unnecessary hit to your credit score.

 Even if you do qualify, your interest rate is also dependent on your credit score.
 If you later apply and get the card, pay careful attention to the rate.
 Even better, take the interest rate out of the picture by always paying the card in full at the end of the month.

 Finally, a word of warning: credit card issuers spend a lot of money trying to figure out how to make you believe that you need the latest and greatest credit card.
 But if you already have a credit card or two and owe a balance, you might not need a fancy rewards card.

 Credit card interest rates are much too high to hold a balance.
 Before looking for a cashback or other rewards credit card, you should consider getting a card that offers 0% intro APR on balance transfers.
-A card like Citi Simplicity is great for paying down existing debt.
+A card like the Citi Simplicity is great for paying down existing debt.

 Credit cards are tools.
 Like any tool, they can serve a positive purpose or be a vehicle for financial destruction.
 Don’t make decisions based on marketing hype.
-Make responsible financial decisions based on your current debt load, income and goals.
+Make responsible financial decisions based on your current debt load, income

 Remember, though, go to Citi’s website and get pre-approved before you apply.
 While it’s no guarantee, it can save you a hard pull on your credit by guiding you to the right card.